All-natural only

 Local-route pricing starts at $89 per treatment for qualifying Long Island yards.
 Final pricing depends on yard size, route availability, pest pressure, property conditions, and selected service plan.
 Shield Plus is available for higher-pressure properties, and Bite Back does not require contracts.

-Is Bite Back safe for kids and pets?
+Is Bite Back a good fit for yards with kids and pets?

 Do you treat mosquitoes and ticks together?